Re-Used Props - Decoration

 Vulcan wall ornament

 A shield-like relief can be seen in Tuvok's quarters in several episodes (such as VOY: "Meld") as well as on the Vulcan ship Vahklas in ENT: "Fusion" and in the Vulcan conference room in ENT: "Stigma".
 The same piece of decoration appears in ENT: "A Night in Sickbay" in the background of the Kreetassan official and on the wall at the place of Archer's strange lumberjack performance.
 Here the use of the shield suggests that it is not just decoration but an official Kreetassan emblem.
 The Vulcan script has been accordingly removed.
 We can see the shield one last time in the hallway of the Vulcan High Command in ENT: "Kir'Shara".
 The Vulcan inscription has not been restored but has been replaced with a blue light.

 A sculpture resembling a wall clock can be seen in TNG: "Unification" on Romulus.
 The same decoration reappears on the Arkaria Base in TNG: "Starship Mine", in Mr. Mot's salon on the Enterprise-D in TNG: "Schisms" and on two other occasions on the Enterprise, in "Violations" and in a parallel universe in TNG: "Parallels".
 Later on the "clock" is also visible in VOY: "Ex Post Facto" and "Jetrel".

 A Malcorian piece of art, looking slightly like a clock, is also seen in Spock's quarters aboard the USS Enterprise-A in "Star Trek VI: The Undiscovered Country".

-The J'naii emblem from TNG: "The Outcast" appears in Deanna's quarters on the Romulan Warbird Khazara in TNG: "Face of the Enemy".
+The J'naii emblem was designed by Rick Sternbach specifically for TNG: "The Outcast".
+It reappears in Deanna's quarters on the Romulan Warbird Khazara in TNG: "Face of the Enemy".

 The Ventaxian homeworld in TNG: "Devil's Due" is decorated with swiveled quadratic shapes all over, including several tapestries with this characteristic pattern.
 Tapestries of Ventaxian origin reappear on the Mari homeworld in VOY: "Random Thoughts" and even on Romulus in TNG: "Unification".
 The Ventaxian pattern can also be seen on Vulcan tapestries in ENT: "The Andorian Incident" and "Stigma".